marco-m/otium/notes.md

+- does it make sense to have another prompt level, to which you can only answer "proceed (execute the step)" or "skip"?
+This somehow makes the flow less surprising when the step is _automated_, but risks also to become more annoying overall?
 - add go template rendering of the keys in the bag, like donothing does
 - make the Run function optional?
 As-is, it can be annoying very fast for no gain